Inspiration During the Development

 Having Doubts and Why Did I Make this Project

-When I began developing this game I was having many doubts within myself on my ability to creative an interest piece of art in VR.
+When I began developing this game I was having many doubts within myself on my ability to create an interesting piece of art in VR.
 This was because I was a VR virgin and I also opt to use the Gear-VR headset, which is a much closer platform to the Oculus Rift design for mobile.
-It was a extremely difficult to learn this platform, due to having a short window of time and learning to understand the documentation rather quickly to develop as fast as possible.
+It was extremely difficult to learn this platform, due to having a short window of time and learning to understand the documentation rather quickly to develop as fast as possible.
 I spend most of my time just reading and building failure prototypes of odd things to understand behaviors.
-After the two weeks of development I created Pinata VR, which I was very happy on how the game turned out at the end of all the stress.
+After the two weeks of development, I created Pinata VR, which I was very happy about how the game turned out at the end of all the stress.

 Game-Play Video in GearVR